neurosis69/chia-sync-test/README.md

 * compressed using zip

 If you want to use a db for production, please use Scenario FULLSYNC.

+##### Necessary steps to use db after FULLSYNC

+1. Shutdown all chia processes, if not already done
+2. If Device=RAMDISK, move DB to persistent storage
+3. Remove ~/chia-blockchain SW and reinstall using [chia install instructions](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL)
+4. Start node -> this will recreate all missing indexes

 ### Start Test